 6. Considerations in choosing your date of union

 Please note that the Pastor or Officiating Ministers are only available for Holy Union on dates that fall on Friday and Saturday.
 Sunday is available only if Union is done in our chapel:

-- We do NOT officiate Holy Unions during Mondays, as this is the rest day for pastors and Church staff
+We do NOT do Holy Union on Mondays as this is the rest day for pastors and Church staff.

 Christian Holy Days